 They say that fruits are nature’s candy.
 There’s nothing quite like enjoying a bowl of cherries on a lazy summer afternoon, especially when you learn how great they are for your body.
 Cherries are delicious, satisfying, and packed with fiber.
 They are also rich in antioxidants.

-All about Antioxidants: What is Free-Radical Damage?
+All About Antioxidants: What is Oxidative Stress?

 And though we need a small amount of free radicals for normal body function, too many can overwhelm the system.
 The key then is to avoid an overexposure to free radicals.
 You can do so by using natural cleaners around the house to avoid toxic chemicals and spending time in the woods or other places that offer fresh, unpolluted air.
 Another way to protect your body from free radicals is to consume plenty of antioxidants in the form of cherries and other fresh fruits and vegetables.

-All about Cherries: What are the Different Varieties?
+All About Cherries: What Are The Different Varieties?

 There are many types of cherries, but they can generally be divided into two categories: tart and sweet.
 Sweet cherries usually have darker skins, but there are lighter varieties as well.
 This is the type of cherry most commonly found in supermarkets.
-Tart cherries, which are also referred to as sour cherries, are generally used for pie filling, cherry flavoring for medications, and other applications.
+Tart cherries, which are also referred to as sour cherries, are generally used for pie filling, cherry flavoring, and other applications.
 But they can be enjoyed as a snack as well.
 Some cherries offer more antioxidant power than others, but eating a varied diet filled with a rainbow of fruits and vegetables is always your best bet to stay healthy.

 Some delicious and fun ways to enjoy cherries include: